Schönaich

 Public transportation is not inexpensive but the connection between Böblingen and Stuttgart is good.
 Busses go from Schönaich to Böblingen, their schedule is quite good during the day but less frequent at night.
 The Stuttgart airport (code: STR) is within 20 minutes driving distance from Schönaich.
 You have easy access to the Autobahn 81 which leads you south to Lake Constanz and Switzerland, or north to Stuttgart where it crosses another major Autobahn to Munich or Karlsruhe.
 From there you can get to anywhere in Germany on these routes.
 Tip: the ADAC The German automobile Club gives travel advice.
 The Black Forest, the Schwäbische Alb with its caves, or Lake Constanz are close enough for a one-day excursion.
 Tübingen and Bebenhausen are historical places you will enjoy to discover.
 There are many opportunities for leisure.

 The TV standard is PAL.
 Internet access via DSL is possible in all of Schönaich.

-The local police station is manned during the day.
+The local police station is staffed during the day.

 You find churches from the following denominations in Schönaich: Evangelische Kirchengemeinde (Protestant church), Katholische Kirchengemeinde (Roman Catholic church), Süddeutsche Gemeinschaft Schönaich (a free church close to the Protestant church), Evangelisch-Methodistische Gemeinde (Methodist church), and Neuapostolische Kirche (New Apostolic Church).
 Services are usually in German.

 In the industrial area at the outskirts of Schönaich you find the small industry which is typical for the area.
 Exception: major employers in the area are Hewlett-Packard and IBM in Böblingen, and Mercedes AG in Sindelfingen, all within easy commuting distance.